Purdue-CS193/homework-0-ethanpaek3/index.md

 # Ethan Paek's First CS193 Homework

--Favorite Things About CS193
+- Favorite Things About CS193
--Lead by students, not professors
+- Lead by students, not professors

 ## Welcome to GitHub Pages